 Source for the quote: Moser, John and Lori Hahn.
 "From Neutrality to War: The United States and Europe, 1921-1941".
 EDSITEment: the best of the humanities on the web, The national endowment for the humanities website.

 The cartoonist offers a humorous take on the usual pre-enlistment physical examination.
 Despite the man's less than perfect physique, the doctor gives his approval and comments: "There's nothing wrong with you a year in the army won't fix."

 This cartoon shows a surprised and anxious Germany being presented a very long bill by the winners of World War One, the Allies.

-At the Yalta Conference, February 1945, the Soviet Union proposed that Germany make reparations of $20,000,000,000.
+At the Yalta Conference, February 1945, for teh second time, the Soviet Union proposed that Germany make reparations of $20,000,000,000.
 This amount was never demanded but the Yalta Conference did establish that Germany should compensate the Allies for war damages.
 It was estimated that the damages reached approximately $320,000,000,000.